meditationstuff/protocol_1/index.md

 # <span id="147a"></span> when things get worse again--burn-off, integration, suppression, unsuppression:

+[Note: This section has, relatively, a bit more of a not-quite-right, "toy model" feel than other sections, on average.
+Some nuance and exceptions are dropped around the edges.
+Some statements could be better hedged/qualified.
+The model down't quite hew to the territory, and so on.]

 **"burn off" and "integration"**

 The phenomenology can be a bit different for each of these, but they are both loosely equivalent.